open5e/open5e/source/monsters/monsters_a-z/C/couatl.rst

 **Bite**: *Melee Weapon Attack*: +8 to hit, reach 5 ft., one creature.
-*Hit*: 8 (1d6 + 5) piercing damage, and the target must succeed on a DC 13 Constitution saving throw or be poisoned for 24 hours.
-Until this poison ends, the target is unconscious.
+*Hit*: 8 (1d6 + 5) piercing damage, and the target must succeed on a DC 13 Constitution saving throw or be :ref:`srd:poisoned` for 24 hours.
+Until this poison ends, the target is :ref:`srd:unconscious`.
 Another creature can use an action to shake the target awake.

 **Constrict**: *Melee Weapon Attack*:
 +6 to hit, reach 10 ft., one Medium or smaller creature. *Hit*: 10 (2d6
-+ 3) bludgeoning damage, and the target is grappled (escape DC 15).
++ 3) bludgeoning damage, and the target is :ref:`srd:grappled` (escape DC 15).
-Until this grapple ends, the target is restrained, and the couatl can't constrict another target.
+Until this grapple ends, the target is :ref:`srd:restrained`, and the couatl can't constrict another target.

 **Change Shape**: The couatl magically